 Definition of Disability

 Every disability insurance policy includes a definition of disability.
-This is the way in which the insurance provider defines what being disabled means.
+This is the way in which the insurers define what being disabled means.

 In order to be eligible to collect your disability insurance benefits, you’ll need to prove that you are disabled.
 In other words, you’ll need to meet their definition of what disability is.